Megaman222111/My-Projects/README.md

 # My-HTML-Javascript-CSS-Projects
-These are the projects that I have made in the languages:HTML, Javascript, & CSS.
+These are the projects that I have made in these languages: HTML, Javascript, & CSS.
 You can run these in any IDE that supports these languages.